What is a Big Context Window LLM?

 This extended capacity is a significant advancement over models with smaller context windows, which might forget earlier parts of a conversation or document.
 For **AI agents**, this means a more coherent and contextually aware interaction, vital for understanding nuanced requests or lengthy documents.

-The Significance of Extended Context
+### The Significance of Extended Context for AI Agents

 Traditional LLMs often struggle with long conversations or large documents.
 Their limited context window acts like short-term memory, forcing developers to implement complex chunking and retrieval strategies.
 A **big context window LLM** inherently handles more information, simplifying development and improving performance on tasks requiring sustained understanding.